 Pay Difference by Location

-Surpassing the national average by 39 percent, Contracting Officers in Washington receive some of the highest pay in the country.
-Contracting Officers can also look forward to large paychecks in cities like Los Angeles (+16 percent), San Antonio (+10 percent), Albuquerque (+5 percent), and Seattle (+5 percent).
-The lowest-paying market is Atlanta, which sits 31 percent below the national average, proving that location is a significant contributor to overall pay.
-Employers also pay below the national average in Dallas (26 percent lower) and Denver (25 percent lower).
+Washington offers some of the highest pay in the country for Contracting Officers, 38 percent above the national average.
+Contracting Officers will also find cushy salaries in Los Angeles (+16 percent), San Antonio (+10 percent), Albuquerque (+5 percent), and Seattle (+5 percent).
+The lowest-paying market is Atlanta, which sits 36 percent below the national average, proving that location is a significant contributor to overall pay.
+Not at the bottom but still paying below the median are employers in Tucson and Dallas (26 percent less).

 Contracting Officer Reviews